FoxH2010/nightminer/README.md

 Discalaimer
 -----------

-This project is started by Richard Moore, thought it's just support Python 2.
+This project is started by Richard Moore, though it's just support Python 2.
 I revisisted this project and made it Python 3.

 At a Glance
 -----------